 On the one hand, these bugs are just doing what they’re supposed to be doing–living off of milkweed.
 They are fulfilling their ecological roles.
 This relationship is a great example of how insects can keep the population of a plant in check.
 The three main insects (besides aphids) that rely upon milkweed and can cause varying levels of damage or interest depending on your perspective are Milkweed Bugs (there are two separate species Large and Small), Milkweed Beetles (Red Milkweed Borers), and Swamp Milkweed Leaf Beetles.
 You can follow the links to learn more about each one.

-The Milkweed Bugs eat the seeds of the milkweed plant, frustrating for those trying to collect seeds to propagate milkweed.
+The Milkweed Bugs eat the seeds of the milkweed plant, frustrating for those trying to collect seeds to propagate milkweed, or they’re helpful if you don’t want your plants sending out too many seeds.

 The Milkweed Beetles lay eggs on the lower stems, near the base of the plant.
-Their larvae then consume the milkweed roots, which could potentially weaken or kill a milkweed plant, so this possibility can make them unwelcome residents.
+Their larvae then consume the milkweed roots, which could potentially weaken or kill a milkweed plant, so this possibility can make them unwelcome residents or beneficial since they can help keep a plant like Common Milkweed in check.
 They do an amazing squeak if you pick them up, and they reportedly make a purring sound when happy.
 Yes, these insects are communicating emotions.
 Read more here: Red Milkweed Beetles

 How do you feel about the insects besides the Monarch that rely upon milkweed?
 Are you encountering a lot of Milkweed Bugs?
 Milkweed Beetles?
 What’s your approach?
 Control them or let nature take its course?
 We didn’t discuss Milkweed Tussock Moths.
 Have you seen those?